zapier/zapier-platform/packages/cli/README-source.md

 ### `bundle.rawRequest`

-> `bundle.rawRequest` is only available in the `perform` for web hooks, `getAccessToken` for oauth authentication methods, and `performResume` in a callback action.
+> `bundle.rawRequest` is only available in the `perform` for webhooks, `getAccessToken` for OAuth authentication methods, and `performResume` in a callback action.

-`bundle.rawRequest` holds raw information about the HTTP request that triggered the `perform` method or that represents the users browser request that triggered the `getAccessToken` call:
+`bundle.rawRequest` holds raw information about the HTTP request that triggered the `perform` method or that represents the user's browser request that triggered the `getAccessToken` call:

 ```
 {